muggy8/require-once/README.md

 Yes you can call requireOnce inside of files that got required by requireOnce and they would share the same cache.
 This way if you have a large number of nested dependencies that depends on other things, you can feel free to just have one init.js in your main html response which then loads in other modules on the fly.

-Immagine the file structure below for your app.
+Imagine the file structure below for your app.

 ```
 - index.html